 This new project is called Rocky Linux.
 It is named in the memory of one of the co-creators of the original CentOS project.
 It’s been forked from RHEL 8 and aims to be “100% bug-for-bug compatible with Red Hat Enterprise Linux”.

 Oracle Linux has been available since 2006.
 It is 100% application binary compatible with Red Hat Enterprise Linux (RHEL) and it provides an equivalent to each RHEL release.
-And no, you don’t need to sign any agreement with Oracle for using Oracle Linux.
+And no, you don’t need to sign an agreement with Oracle for using Oracle Linux.

 Oracle Linux comes with two choices of Linux kernels: the Unbreakable Enterprise Kernel (UEK) for Oracle Linux or the Red Hat Compatible Kernel (RHCK).

-ClearOS (from HP)
+ClearOS (by HP)

 ClearOS is offered by HP on its HPE ProLiant servers.
 Though it is not clearly mentioned on their website, ClearOS is based on RHEL and CentOS.

-It might not be that popular but with CentOS Stream becoming default, ClearOS stands to gain some user base, if HP plays its cards right.
+It might not be that popular but with CentOS Stream becoming the default, ClearOS stands to gain some user base, if HP plays its cards right.
 Will they do it?
 I am not so sure.
-Oracle is trying to lure CentOS users but I have seen no such efforts from HP.
+Oracle is trying to lure CentOS users, but I have seen no such efforts from HP.